-Thus, Indifference curve analysis seeks to remedy this shortcoming of utility analysis.
+Indifference curve analysis seeks to remedy this shortcoming of utility analysis.

-It tries to solve how does a consumer reaches the equilibrium point without measuring the utility in Cardinal numbers.
+It tries to solve how a consumer reaches the equilibrium point without measuring the utility in Cardinal numbers.

-Properties of Indifference Curve with Diagram
+What are the Properties of Indifference Curve with Diagrams?

 We can make certain realistic assumptions about the shape of the Indifference curves.
+This assumption is termed the property of indifference curves.

 Another characteristic of the indifference curve is that hire the indifference curve higher will be the level of satisfaction.